Platinum Stars F.C.: Premiership

 In 2008, Platinum Stars became the first South African side to beat the Egyptian club Al Ahly, when they won a first leg clash 2–1, at the third round of the African Champions League.
 The result however only provided some short-lived success, as Platinum Stars lost the second leg 0–2, and was kicked out of the tournament by Al Ahly, due to a better aggregate score.
-Meanwhile, the results of the club had also started to falter in PSL, where the club only achieved a 10th place in the 2007–08 season.
+Meanwhile, the results of the club had also started to falter in the Premiership, where the club only achieved a 10th place in the 2007–08 season.
 And the next two seasons brought no further improvement, with only a 13th place in 2008–09 and a 14th place in 2009–10.
 Despite having experienced this hard time with several years of faltering results, the financial support by the Royal Bafokeng Nation was fully maintained, with RBN even opting in November 2008, to buy the remaining 49% of the club shares held by Brookstone and Mapfulagasha.
 During the 2009–10 season, the club also moved their daily training ground and administrative headquarters with backroom staff, from the previous location at the Modderfontein Sports Club in Johannesburg, to the new Bafokeng Sports Campus in Rustenburg.

 This new building complex was modernized and improved ahead of the 2010 FIFA World Cup, with the facilities being used by England during the tournament.
 At that point of time, Platinum Stars also hosted and lost a 3–0 friendly game to the England national football team, being the latter's final warm-up match, ahead of their World Cup opener at 7 June 2010.

 As the ambitions of Platinum Stars were higher than the achieved results in the last three seasons, the club decided to re-employ their former top coach Owen Da Gama, for the current 2010–11 season.

 In January 2013, Platinum Stars hosted the Algeria national team in a friendly match as part of the latter's preparation for the 2013 Africa Cup of Nations.
 Algeria won the match 4–1 with Joshua Sauls scoring the lone goal for Platinum Stars from the penalty spot.

-In the 2013–14 season, Stars won the MTN8 and the Telkom Knockout, beating Orlando Pirates in both finals.
+In the 2013–14 season, Stars won the 2013 MTN 8 and the Telkom Knockout, beating Orlando Pirates in both finals.
 The TKO final was won in spectacular fashion with Mogakolodi Ngele who came in after the 75th minute and scored a brace in the last 12 minutes to win 2–1 after leading 1–0 from the first half.

 In July 2014, Stars announced that their new technical sponsor replacing Umbro will be Acelli until 2017.
 The sponsor also gave the club R3 million.